DuyguA/TSD2025-CTC-LLM-based-Loss-Regularization/README.md

 # Boosting CTC-Based ASR Using LLM-Based Intermediate Loss Regularization
 This repository contains the codes for the TSD2025 paper paper [Boosting CTC-Based ASR Using LLM-Based Intermediate Loss Regularization]().
+You can reach the preprint at [Arxiv]().

 ## Overview